James Carmichael (minister): In England

 the taking of Stirling Castle in April.
 The Earl of Gowrie was executed on 2 May for his alleged involvement in the failed coup, although he appears to have been doing his best to leave the country via Dundee at the time.
 On the same day, James Carmichael, minister of Haddington, Patrick Galloway, minister of Perth, John Davidson, minister of Liberton, and Andrew Polwart, minister of Cadder, fled to England to join Andrew Melville in exile, having been summoned before the privy council for involvement in the conspiracy.

 Carmichael published a Latin grammar at Cambridge in September 1587.
 He dedicated it to James VI in Latin, "Scotorum regi christianissimo gratiam et pacem à Domino".
 Carmichael's work, Grammatice Latino de Etymologia, was from the press of the university printer, Thomas Thomas, a lexicographer himself, and its full title is given by Ames; it consists of 52 pp., and has some commendatory poems prefixed.
 There is a copy of it in the Bodleian.

 Haddington resumption and wider church roles

 Carmichael returned to Haddington in 1587.
 He was engaged from 1592 to 1595 in abridging the Acts of Assembly.
 He was nominated the constant Moderator of Presbytery by the Assembly in 1606.

-Cameron relates that Carmichael was "intimately involved in the trial of witches, and is said to have compiled a history of their depositions."
-Carmichael wrote to James VI and I on 27 March 1615 asking for remuneration for his fifteen months of work examining witches.
-He may have been the author of Newes from Scotland, a 1591 tract describing the North Berwick witch trials.
+Cameron relates that Carmichael was "intimately involved in the trial of witches".
+According to James Melville of Halhill, Carmichael had the "history and whole depostions" of those accused in the North Berwick witch trials.
+On 27 March 1615, Carmichael wrote to James VI and I asking for remuneration for his fifteen months of work examining witches.
+He may have been the author of Newes from Scotland, a 1591 tract describing the North Berwick trials.

 Carmichael died between 28 May and 24 September 1628, aged 85.